sofialevin/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and Routing.

 - [ ] Describe Middleware?

+Middleware is an array of functions that get executed in the order they are introduced into the server code.

 - [ ] Describe a Resource?

+A resource is the underlying data for an API endpoint.

 - [ ] What can the API return to help clients know if a request was successful?

+It can return astatus codes, which reflect the outcome of the operation the client is trying to perform

 - [ ] How can we partition our application into sub-applications?

+We can use routing to map incoming requests to the appropriate request handler based on the URL and HTTP Method used.

 ## Project Setup